jamescote/RollerCoaster/README.md

 C - swaps between camera modes: Spherical (Viewing World Coord (0.0, 0.0, 0.0)), Spherical - Following Cart and Positioned behind the cart.
 P - Pauses animation

+Scene Modification:
+The scene can be modified in scene2.txt (scene is hardcoded into main.cpp) The cart is loaded in the Mesh section of the scene.
+The animation track being loaded can be changed here as well as the mesh itself and the texture used for the mesh.

+Note:
+There are some hard-coded restraints to satisfy the positioning of the camera and the cart.
+Namely, the Cart is rotated first to have it face properly toward the tangent and is translated upward a bit to put it on the track and not inside the track.
+Also, the camera grabs positioning information from the first Mesh object it gets from the environment.
+Therefore, if there were another cart or object loaded for whatever reason, it's not guaranteed that the camera will follow the desired object.